jagdeepsgill888/singh_jagdeep_accessibility/README.md

 # Multimedia

-Welcome to my Multimedia Page that is accessible to differnt types of users.
+Welcome to my Multimedia Page that is accessible to different types of users.

 ## How to Use?

 There are three types of media (Movie, Tv show and Music) You can access each of them from the nav.
-_Warning_ The song is cursed!!
+* _Warning_ The song is cursed!!

 ## Install